Herat campaign of 1862–1863

-The Herat campaign of 1862–1863 was a conflict between the Principality of Herat and the Emirate of Afghanistan, from March 1862, when Sultan Jan captured Farah from the Muhammadzai Emirs and continued through the 10-month long siege of Herat, ending on May 27, 1863, when the city fell to the Amir-i Kabir, thus completing the unification of Afghanistan.
+The Herat campaign of 1862–1863 was a conflict between the Principality of Herat and the Emirate of Afghanistan, from March 1862, when Sultan Ahmad Khan captured Farah from the Muhammadzai Emirs and continued through the 10-month long siege of Herat, ending on May 27, 1863, when the city fell to the Amir-i Kabir, thus completing the unification of Afghanistan.

 Background and causes of the war

 Herat

 Herat had been an independent state since 1818, after the Sadozais were expelled from Kabul and Kandahar by the Barakzais.
 It had been a bone of contention between the Barakzais and Qajars for quite some time.
 Iran made dozens of attempts to conquer Herat (1807, 1811, 1814, 1817, 1818, 1821, 1833, 1837).
 Eventually in early 1842, Kamran Shah, the last reigning Sadozai ruler of Herat, was deposed and brutally murdered by his vizier, Yar Mohammad Khan Alakozai.
 He expanded the country towards the Chahar Wilayat, subdued the Aimaq tribes, and conquered Sistan.
 In 1851, Yar Mohammad Khan died after coming back from a campaign against Lash-Juwain.
 Twelve days after his demise, Yar Mohammad Khan's incompetent and weak son, Sa'id Mohammad Khan was put on the throne.

 Sa'id Mohammad Khan was very unpopular among the people of Herat.
 He had to rely more and more on Iranian aid just to stay in power.
 The Qandahar Sardars took advantage of this to attack Herat in 1852.